DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-31 Environmental Asset Themes.md

 ![](<../../../_Meta/Attachments/Pasted image 20250531060607.png>)

 - With the rooms being so large, we'll likely run into issues where large portions of the room have the same texture repeating over and over again (kinda like in the image above).
+	- If we're going to be using gray brick for the walls and floors, this is going to be an even bigger issue since gray is just so ugly and bland.
+	- One of the biggest things that makes the is